arjunparihar11/zeta-forge-ai/ReadMe.md

   - `start_image_fallback_server.py`: a Flask server wrapping a local SD1.5 + LCM-LoRA (MeinaMix) pipeline for fast local image generation.
 Accepts optional width/height/negative-prompt overrides so the same server serves both wide scene visuals and single-pose character portraits correctly.
   - `reverse_proxy.py`: combines the LLM (`/v1/*`), image-gen fallback (`/image/*`) and Chatterbox TTS (everything else) behind a single local port, so one tunnel URL covers all three services.
   - `ngrok_tunnel_core.bat`: one-shot Windows launcher that restarts LM Studio's server with CORS enabled, loads the model, starts Chatterbox and the image-gen fallback server in the background, starts the reverse proxy, then opens the ngrok tunnel.
+  - `cloudflare_tunnel_core.bat`: the same launcher sequence, tunneled with Cloudflare Tunnel (`cloudflared`) instead of ngrok.
+Cloudflare doesn't inject a browser-warning interstitial the way a free ngrok tunnel does (see Known Limitation below), so this avoids that problem entirely at no cost.
+Supports both a zero-setup "quick tunnel" (a new random URL every run) and a one-time-setup named tunnel with a stable custom domain, the direct equivalent of ngrok's reserved subdomain.
   - `oracle_llm_setup.md`: setup notes for running a model on Oracle Cloud's free tier as the Oracle Cloud profile's backend.
 - **Image generation fallback chain**: Gemini (default) then your configured local MeinaMix server then an anonymous public renderer (pollinations.ai), tried in that order whenever the previous tier is rate-limited, refuses a scene or isn't configured.
-- **Known limitation**: a free ngrok tunnel serves its own browser-warning interstitial page to any cross-origin request that needs a CORS preflight (i.e. any JSON POST, which is most requests here), and that interstitial has no CORS headers, so the browser blocks the request before it reaches your server.
+- **Known limitation (ngrok specifically)**: a free ngrok tunnel serves its own browser-warning interstitial page to any cross-origin request that needs a CORS preflight (i.e. any JSON POST, which is most requests here), and that interstitial has no CORS headers, so the browser blocks the request before it reaches your server.
 This affects local LLM and image-gen calls made *through* a free ngrok tunnel from the HTTPS-deployed app.
-Workarounds: a paid ngrok plan (removes the interstitial), or a tunnel tool that doesn't inject one (e.g. Cloudflare Tunnel, Tailscale Funnel).
+Workarounds: use `cloudflare_tunnel_core.bat` instead, a paid ngrok plan (removes the interstitial), or another tunnel tool that doesn't inject one (e.g. Tailscale Funnel).

 ---